Evergrande crisis inspires shrewd bottom-feeding - NewsBreak

 Evergrande crisis inspires shrewd bottom-feeding

-HONG KONG, Oct 7 (Reuters Breakingviews) - What to say to a friend whose troubles give you an opportunity?
-Evergrande’s (3333.HK) shares are suspended while a rival eyes taking a $5 billion majority stake in the ailing developer’s property management unit, Chinese media reported. read more Now tycoon Joseph Lau has launched a $250 million buyout bid for the 25% his family doesn’t already own in Chinese Estates (0127.HK).
+HONG KONG (Reuters Breakingviews) - What to say to a friend whose troubles give you an opportunity?
+Evergrande’s shares are suspended while a rival eyes taking a $5 billion majority stake in the ailing developer’s property management unit, Chinese media reported.
+Now tycoon Joseph Lau has launched a $250 million buyout bid for the 25% his family doesn’t already own in Chinese Estates.
 Its shares have been beaten down by its close ties to Evergrande boss Hui Ka Yan, a poker buddy of Lau.
 Sellers in each case are looking at strong hands that they’ll have little choice but to fold on.

 Lau and wife Chan Hoi-wan are offering HK$4 a share for the rump stake in Chinese Estates, valuing the Hong Kong and London-focused property developer at $979 million.
 The offer price is final.
 That’s a 38% premium to the last price before their suspension last week.
 They had been hovering at a 12-year low and are down two-fifths this year alone.